Nick Madrigal Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.55 team ERA ranks 21st across all MLB pitching staffs.
+- The Pirates have a 4.54 team ERA that ranks 21st among all league pitching staffs.

-- Pirates pitchers combine to allow the eighth-fewest home runs in baseball (140 total, 1.1 per game).
+- Pirates pitchers combine to give up 140 home runs (1.1 per game), the seventh-fewest in the league.

-- Zastryzny will take the mound to start for the Pirates, his first this season.

-- It's the first appearance this season for the 31-year-old left-hander, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.